MicrosoftDocs/office-docs-powershell/skype/skype-ps/skype/Set-CsEdgeServer.md

 ```

 ### -AccessEdgeClientSipPort
-**Below Content Applies To:** Lync Server 2010

-Port used for SIP communications between the Edge Server and client devices.
-The default value is 5061.

-**Below Content Applies To:** Lync Server 2013, Skype for Business Server 2015

 Port used for SIP communications between the Edge Server and client devices.
 The initial value is set in Topology Builder but can be changed by specifying a new value for this parameter.

 ```yaml